JuanmaCopia/lissa/INSTALL.md

 `main` above creates a symbolic list `structure` and a symbolic integer `key`, calls the target method `removeBuggy` with the symbolic inputs, and verifies that `repOK` holds after the execution of `removeBuggy` using `SymSolve`.
 During the symbolic execution, the predicate defined in the configuration `heapsolving.symsolve.predicate` will be assumed as precondition, in our example, the `repOK`.
 This means that `SymSolve` will prune all inputs violating the `repOK`.

-To make it easier for the user, the `main` above along with the program under analysis `removeBuggy` is already provided in file `src/examples/snippets/completeSnippet`, and we will append it to the end of `src/examples/mycasestudy/LinkedList.java`.
+To make it easier for the user, the `main` from above along with the program under analysis `removeBuggy` are already provided in the file `src/examples/snippets/completeSnippet`, and we will append it to the end of `src/examples/mycasestudy/LinkedList.java`.

 First, remove the last closing bracket `}` of the `LinkedList` class to append the code inside the class:
 ```